zohar-yzgiaev-healthy/zoharyzgiaev.github.io/_data/blog/2020-11-02-dive-deep-into-ast.md

 AST used widely in compilers to represent the structure of program code, but can also be found inside transpilers, linters, code generation tools or in other applications where the understanding of the code is a matter.

-The typical implementation of an AST (speaking mostly about OO languages such as Java/C#) makes heavy use of polymorphism.
-The nodes in the AST are typically implemented with a variety of classes, all deriving from a common`AstNodeclass.`
+The typical implementation of an AST (speaking mostly about OO languages) makes heavy use of polymorphism.
+The nodes in the AST are typically implemented with a variety of classes, all deriving from a common `AstNodeclass.`

-For each syntactical construct in the language you are processing, there will be a class representing that construct in AST, for an example a`VariableNode`node will represent variable names, AssignmentNode will represent an assignment operations, etc. Each node type specifies if that node has children, if so than how many children it has and possibly of what type.
-For an example, a`ConstantNode`will typically have no children, whereas an`AssignmentNode`will have two children associated to it.
+For each syntactical construct in the language you are processing, there will be a class representing that construct in AST, for an example a `VariableNode `node will represent variable names, AssignmentNode will represent an assignment operations, etc. Each node type specifies if that node has children, if so than how many children it has and possibly of what type.
+For an example, a `ConstantNode `will typically have no children, whereas an `AssignmentNode `will have two children associated to it.

 Many times you will encounter the acronym of Concrete Syntax Tree (aka Parse Tree) vs Syntax Tree, let’s clarify the difference between the two.
 Concrete Syntax tree is a concrete representation of the input.
 The concrete syntax tree retains all of the information of the input.
 AST however is an abstract representation of the input.
 Parents are not present in the AST because the associations are derivable from the tree structure.